hotrodorm/hotrod/hotrod-project/docs/docs-5/crud/README.md

 }
 ```

-In the case shown above the logic detects the row change (maybe someone changed the invoice or deleted it) and the current delete fails.
+In the scenario described above, the logic detects a row change (such as someone modifying or deleting the invoice), resulting in the current delete operation failing.

 ### 10. Delete by Example

-This method deletes multiple rows on a table or view, using an example of the values of its columns.
-All the values specified as non-null are used to search for rows using an AND predicate.
+This method deletes multiple rows from a table or view by using an example of the column values.
+All non-null values specified are employed to search for rows using an AND predicate.

-This method is available in all tables with or without primary key and also in all views.
+This method is available for all tables, regardless of whether they have a primary key, as well as for all views.

 For example: